Arvanu

 The usual problem is not access to AI tools.
 It is lack of ownership.

-Many teams already have vendors, engineers, ChatGPT accounts, or internal ideas.
+Most teams already have vendors, engineers, ChatGPT accounts, and internal ideas.
 What they do not have is one person who can decide which workflows deserve attention, what has to be governed, and how to get one useful system into production.

-That is why this role has become more relevant as AI gets easier to demo.
-The easier it is to show AI, the more valuable it becomes to know where it should and should not be used.
+The easier it gets to demo AI, the more valuable it becomes to know where it should and should not be used.
+That is why this role keeps growing.

 If you want to see what that looks like in practice, the best place to start is the NPLabs case study.